•In essential beliefs — we have unity.

 “There is one Body and one Spirit...there is one Lord, one faith, one baptism, and one God and Father of us all...”
 Eph.
 4:4-6

 •In non-essential beliefs — we have liberty.

 “Accept him whose faith is weak, without passing judgment on disputable matters...
 Who are you to judge someone else’s servant?
 To his own master he stands or falls...
 So then each of us will give an account of himself to God...
 So whatever you believe about these things keep between yourself and God.”
 Romans 14:1,4,12,22

 •In all our beliefs — we show charity.

-The Bible is God's Word to us.
-The Old Testament and the New are the inspired Scriptures.
-While it was written by human authors, it was done so under the supernatural guidance of the Holy Spirit.
-It is the supreme source of truth for Christians being the only sufficient, certain and authoritative rule of all saving knowledge, faith and obedience.
-Because it is inspired by God, it is truth without error.
+The Scriptures of the Old and New Testaments were given by inspiration of God and are God’s Word to us.
+While they were written by human authors, it was done so under the supernatural guidance of the Holy Spirit.
+The Scriptures are the only sufficient, certain and authoritative rule of all saving knowledge, faith and obedience.

 Marriage: We believe that God has ordained marriage, and that marriage is the exclusive covenantal union of one man and one woman in which such union is a lifetime commitment.

 Gen. 1:27-28; 2:24, Malachi 2:14-15, Ephesians 5:25-33, Mark 10:6-9